 - E. Lot, Building, and Structure Requirements - 1.
-Minimum lot size...
+Minimum lot size - a.
+In a community service area on subdivided land with connection to public water and sewer...
+7,500 square feet - b.
+On other land...
 35 acres - 2.
-Minimum setbacks (if significant adverse impacts are demonstrated through analysis of the Site Plan Review criteria in Section 4-806.A, the Director may increase the setbacks to an amount greater than the minimum). - a.
+Minimum setbacks - a.
 Front yard...
-35 feet - b.
+25 feet - b.
 Side yard...
 7 feet - c.
 Rear yard...
 15 feet - d.
-From an irrigation ditch...
-50 feet from the centerline of the ditch.
+From an irrigation ditch...50 feet from the centerline of the ditch.
 This requirement only affects structures built after October 10, 1996.
-The setback may- with County concurrencebe reduced in accordance with a letter from the applicable ditch company establishing a different setback, but in any event shall not be less than 20 feet from the ditch centerline. - e.
-Supplementary requirements may apply, refer to Article 7-1400. - 3.
-Structure Size - a.
-Appeals to the Director's interpretation of this subsection shall be decided by the Board of County Commissioners considering the provisions in 4-1202.A. - b.
-If significant adverse impacts are demonstrated through analysis of the Site Plan Review criteria in Section 4-806.A, the Director may limit the Residential Floor Area to an amount less than the maximum. - c.
-The Boulder County Assessor's Records will be the data source to determine the median size within the defined Neighborhood and the existing Residential Floor Area on a given parcel, as verified by Community Planning & Permitting staff.
-The median Residential Floor Area calculation will include the total Residential Floor Area on the subject Parcel. - (i) For Parcels other than those specifically listed in (ii) through (vi) below, the maximum Residential Floor Area for a Parcel shall be limited to the larger of either the median Residential Floor Area of the defined Neighborhood or: - (A) On a Parcel with 1,500 square feet or less of Residential Floor Area, an additional 1,000 square feet over the existing Residential Floor Area on the Parcel as of [EFFECTIVE DATE]. - (B) On a Parcel with Residential Floor Area between 1,501 and 3,000 square feet, an additional 750 square feet over the existing Residential Floor Area on the Parcel as of [EFFECTIVE DATE]. - (C) On a Parcel with Residential Floor Area between 3,001 square feet and 4,500 square feet, an additional 675 square feet over the existing Residential Floor Area on the Parcel as of [EFFECTIVE DATE]. - (D) On a Parcel with Residential Floor Area exceeding 4,501 square feet, additional Residential Floor Area is allowed up to the median of the defined Neighborhood. - (ii) For a Parcel within the mapped Townsite of Eldorado Springs, 1,500 square feet of Residential Floor Area. - (iii) For a Parcel encumbered by a Boulder County conservation easement, recorded agreement, or other approval that specifies an allowable Residential Floor Area on that

-Parcel that exceeds the zone district maximum, the Residential Floor Area specified in that conservation easement, recorded agreement with the County, or other approval shall be the maximum.
+The setback may -with County concurrence- be reduced in accordance with a letter from the applicable ditch company establishing a different setback, but in any event shall not be less than 20 feet from the ditch centerline. - e.
+Supplementary requirements may apply, refer to Article 7-1400. - f.
+The Director may require a structure to be located farther from any minimum setback as a mitigation measure to meet one or more Site Plan Review standard(s). - 3.
+Structure size - a.
+Maximum Residential Floor Area - (i) Unless otherwise specified in subsections (ii) through (v), the maximum Residential Floor Area for a Parcel shall be the larger of either the median Residential Floor Area of the defined neighborhood or: - (A) An additional 1,000 square feet over the existing Residential Floor Area on the Parcel as of May 13, 2025, on a Parcel with 1,500 square feet or less of Residential Floor Area; - (B) An additional 750 square feet over the existing Residential Floor Area on the Parcel as of May 13, 2025, on a Parcel with Residential Floor Area between 1,501 and 3,000 square feet; and - (C) An additional 675 square feet over the existing Residential Floor Area on the Parcel as of May 13, 2025, on a Parcel with Residential Floor Area between 3,001 square feet and 3,500 square feet. - (ii) For a Parcel encumbered by a Boulder County conservation easement, recorded agreement, or other approval that specifies an allowable Residential Floor Area, the Residential Floor Area specified in that conservation easement, recorded agreement with the County, or other approval shall be the maximum. - (iii) For a Parcel with existing Residential Floor Area that exceeds the maximum Residential Floor Area limits set forth in subsection (i), the maximum Residential Floor Area is the existing Residential Floor Area as of May 13, 2025.